falex23/Mii-Database-Web-Editor/README.md

     ```sh
     npm start
     ```
-    The application will be available at `http://localhost:3000` (or another port if 3000 is in use).
+    The application will be available at `http://localhost:3000`

-## Future Development Roadmap